42ibaran/bots_detection/ReadMe.md

 # Bot detection script

 ## About
 This program is created to analyze apache web-server log and detect bot traffic in it.
 All data is divided into 3 groups: humans, good bots and bad bots.
-After execution of the program the result.txt file is created.
+After the execution of the program, the result.txt file is created.
 After creating the output file with a list of IP addresses, all IPs are located and a map is built to visualize the obtained data.

 ## Setup
 From the directory run: